Consistency of Variational Inference for Nonlinear Inverse Problems of Partial Differential Equations: Contraction rate for severely ill-posed problem

-with any $0<\delta<a(\alpha): =\frac{2\alpha-3}{2\alpha+3}$ and $C = C(D,\omega,\delta,B)$. \end{theorem} Note that the convergence rate shown in Theorem \ref{mainScra} is equivalent to the so-called logarithmic order rate $(\log N)^{-a}$, $a>0$.
+with any $0<\delta<a(\alpha): =\frac{2\alpha-3}{2\alpha+3}$ and $C = C(D,\omega,\delta,B)$. \end{theorem} Note that the convergence rate shown in \cref{mainScra} is equivalent to the so-called logarithmic order rate $(\log N)^{-a}$, $a>0$.
 It is optimal in the sense of \cite{furuya2024consistency}.
-By a simple application of Markov’s inequality, we have the following corollary. \begin{corollary} Under the settings of Theorem \ref{mainScra}, we have
+By a simple application of Markov's inequality, we have the following corollary. \begin{corollary} Under the settings of \cref{mainScra}, we have

 for any $0<\delta<\frac{2\alpha-3}{2\alpha+3}$ and $C=C(\alpha,D,\omega,\delta,B).$ \end{corollary}